Glossary

 My Sell to Cover has been reported on both the 1099-B and W-2, will this result in the income being taxed twice?

-No. Form 8949 is used to calculate the taxable gain.
-Form 8949 reflects any W-2 income as an adjustment to the 1099-B cost basis in order to avoid any double taxation.
+No. Form 8949 is used to calculate the taxable capital gain (or loss).
+Form 8949 reflects any W-2 income, which will be recorded as an adjustment to the 1099-B cost basis on Form 8949 in order to avoid any double taxation.
 See below guidance on how to complete Form 8949.

-Fill in your name and Social Security number at the top of the form 8949.
+Fill in your name and Social Security number at the top of Form 8949.

-Fill in the grid (see example of grid at bottom of this page) in Part I (Short-term gain or loss) or Part II (Long-term gain or loss) of the Form 8949 using information shown on your Form 1099-B. Items (a)-(e) should be entered exactly as reported to you on Form 1099-B:
+Fill in the grid (see example of grid at bottom of this page) in Part I (Short-term gain or loss), Checkbox A or Part II (Long-term gain or loss), Checkbox D, of the Form 8949 using information shown on your Form 1099-B. For covered shares, items (a)-(e) should be entered exactly as reported to you on Form 1099-B:

 - the number and description of shares sold